GrandChris/TerminalRelativePath/README.md

 # Just let me click this freaking paths
-Click relative paths starting at the './build' directory
+Enables you to click relative paths, starting at the './build' directory, inside the integrated terminal.

 ## Background
 When you use CMake and Ninja with GCC you get relative paths starting at the './build' directory.
 You can specify the path for the Problem Matcher of your VSCode task, but this does not influence the behavior of the integrated terminal.